A density bound for triangle-free $4$-critical graphs

-Therefore in this case a foundational edge is the spar of a kite.
+Therefore $f$ is the spar of a kite, and it is the only foundational edge.

 Therefore we may assume that $H_{1}$ is the split side of the composition where we split a vertex $z$ into two vertices $z_{1}$ and $z_{2}$.
-Again by Proposition \ref{cliqueboundinequality} and the fact that $T^{2}(G) =2$, every $3$-clique packing of $H_{1}$ uses $z$.
-Thus regardless of whether $H_{1} = M$ or not, $z$ is incident to the spar of a kite in $H_{1}$, and so there is a kite $L$ in $H_{1}^{z}$ that does not contain either of $z_1$ or $z_2$.
-Then $f$ is in $L$ otherwise $G-f$ contains a kite.
-If $f$ is not the spar of the kite in $L$, then $T^{3}(H_{1}-f-z) \geq 1$, and thus $T^{3}(G-f) \geq 2$.
-Otherwise $f$ is the spar of a kite, and is foundational (otherwise at least one of the other conditions holds). \end{proof}
+Again by Proposition \ref{cliqueboundinequality} and the fact that $T^{2}(G) =2$, every triangle packing of $H_{1}$ uses $z$.
+Thus regardless of whether $H_{1} = M$ or not, $z$ is incident to the spar of a kite in $H_{1}$, and so there is a kite $L$ in $H_{1}^{z}$ that avoids both $z_1$ and $z_2$.
+Then $f$ is in $L$, as otherwise $G-f$ contains a kite contradicting the fact that $f$ is foundational.
+If $f$ is not the spar of the kite in $L$, then $T^{3}(H_{1}-f-z) \geq 1$, and thus $T^{3}(G-f) \geq 2$, again contradicting that $f$ is foundational.
+Thus $f$ is the spar of a kite, and it is moreover the only foundational edge \end{proof}